Chicago, IL, Schools with Performing Arts Programs

 Minor in Theatre Studies

 Students who want to major in another discipline can choose this minor.
-Coursework includes dramatic theory, stage direction and a performance workshop.
+Coursework includes making plays, stage direction and seminars in dramatic literature.

 BFA in Acting

 This program for prospective stage and film actors teaches students about imagination, communication, stage movement and technique.
-All students need to complete nine production assignments for practical experience.
+All students need to complete a production assignment every quarter for practical experience.
 Students have the opportunity to act in a mix of classic and contemporary scripts.
 All graduating students participate in a showcase production in front of faculty, talent agents, casting directors and producers in various venues.

 BFA in Theatre Arts